Note 6 - Income Taxes

 6. INCOME TAXES

-As of June 30, 2020, the Company has U.S. federal net operating losses of $3.6 million which are expected to be fully utilized to offset taxable income from the tax year ended December 31, 2016.
-The Company has U.S. state net operating loss carryforwards of $2.4 million that begin expiring in 2040.
-At June 30, 2020, the Company has foreign net operating loss carryforwards of approximately $3.3 million in various jurisdictions with various expirations.
+As of March 31, 2021, the Company no longer has U.S. federal net operating losses due to its filing in August 2020 to carry back $3.6 million of losses generated in the tax year ended December 31, 2019 to offset taxable income from the tax year ended December 31, 2016.
+The Company has U.S. state net operating loss carryforwards of $3.5 million that begin expiring in 2039.
+At March 31, 2021, the Company has foreign net operating loss carryforwards of approximately $2.8 million in various jurisdictions with various expirations.

 The Company and its subsidiaries file tax returns in the United States, California, New Jersey and Texas and various foreign jurisdictions.
 During the fourth quarter of 2018, the Company was notified that it was selected for audit of the 2016 tax year by the U.S. Internal Revenue Service.
-The audit was expanded to also include the 2017 and 2018 tax years.
+The audit was expanded to also include the 2017, 2018 and 2019 tax years.
 For purposes of this audit, fiscal years since 2007 are open for examination by tax authorities as a result of net operating loss carryovers from older years being used to offset income in recent tax years.
 No adjustments have been proposed at this time.
 The Company is no longer subject to state income tax examinations for years prior to 2015.
+No other jurisdictions are currently examining any income tax returns of the Company.

 The entire disclosure for income taxes.
 Disclosures may include net deferred tax liability or asset recognized in an enterprise's statement of financial position, net change during the year in the total valuation allowance, approximate tax effect of each type of temporary difference and carryforward that gives rise to a significant portion of deferred tax liabilities and deferred tax assets, utilization of a tax carryback, and tax uncertainties information.